gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    When mutual re-authentication or rekeying with ephemeral key exchange is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints.
-A different DTLS Connection Index (DCI) than currently used among the CRYPTO chunk flags are used to indicate that this is a new handshake.
+A different DTLS Connection Index (DCI) than currently used among the DTLS chunk flags are used to indicate that this is a new handshake.
 When the handshake has completed the DTLS in SCTP implementation can simply switch to use this DTLS connection to protect the plain text payload.
 After a